jepstein-eagle/adaptable/packages/adaptable/upgrade-guide.md

 <div id="adaptable"></div>
 ```

-Note: the old structure is still working, but we will show a warning in the console.
+> Note: the old structure is still working, but we will show a warning in the console.

 ## Events

-In Version 5 of AdapTable there were 2 ways of subscribing to events, one of which was deprecated.
+There were previously 2 ways of subscribing to events, one of which was deprecated.

-That method has now been removed and the only way to listen to events is by using the On('eventName').
+That has now been removed and the only way to listen to events is by using the On('eventName') syntax.

-Note: AdapTable events use FDC3 syntax so you need to drill down to the actual event args.
+Note: AdapTable events use FDC3 so you need to drill down to the actual event args.

 For example to subscribe to the `ActionColumnClicked` event you will do: